genicsblog/genicsblog.com/_drafts/supabase-database-next.md

 ```

-And, That's it!!
+And, that's it!

-**Now, you can fill the form and submit it to see the data update in the database!**
+**Now, you can fill the form and submit it to see the data update in the Supabase database!**

 ![well-done!](https://media.giphy.com/media/11F0d3IVhQbreE/giphy.gif)